Posted on 1/9/2018 in Accessibility

 - Safe Harbor Provision: “E202.2 Any component or portion of existing ICT that complies with an earlier standard issued pursuant to section 508 of the Rehabilitation Act of 1973, as amended, and that has not been altered on or after January 18, 2018 shall not be required to be modified to conform to the revised 508 standards.” - reference.

 The long-awaited Section 508 Refresh is a huge step forward for accessibility.
-It’s previous standards were out of date, dry, and sometimes hard to interpret.
-WCAG 2.0 is a user-friendly set of guidelines which are inline with current technologies and international standards.
-The revisions of 508 and the adoption of WCAG 2.0 bring Section 508 current with accessibility standards and, more importantly, address growing human needs in our ever-growing digital world.
+Its previous standards were out of date, dry, and sometimes hard to interpret.
+WCAG 2.0 is a user-friendly set of guidelines that are inline with current technologies and international standards.
+The revisions of 508 compliance levels and the adoption of WCAG 2.0 bring Section 508 current with accessibility standards and, more importantly, address growing human needs in our ever-growing digital world.

 Do all users have equal access to your web content and functionality?